LISTEN TO THIS ARTICLE

 Chen et al.'s "Learning to Inject" paper demonstrates something worse: automated attack generation through reinforcement learning.

 This isn't a theoretical curiosity.
 The barrier to deploying automated injection attacks is low.
-The RL training runs on consumer hardware.
-The reward signal is binary: attack worked or didn't.
-An adversary with basic ML knowledge can replicate this in days.
+A 1.5B-parameter model is enough to crack frontier LLMs.
+An adversary with basic ML knowledge and modest compute can replicate this.

 We're entering an era where attack development scales with compute, not human ingenuity.
-The economics flip: defenders need skilled security engineers; attackers need GPUs and patience.
+The economics flip: defenders need skilled security engineers; attackers need a 1.5B-parameter model and patience.

 The RL approach also reveals something about the defense problem: it's a moving target.
+AutoInject supports both query-based optimization and transfer attacks to unseen models.
+Suffixes optimized against one model transferred with highly variable success: GPT-4o-mini showed 37.5-62.5% vulnerability across transfer conditions, while newer models like GPT-5 resisted transfers entirely.
 Every patch you deploy becomes training data for the next generation of attacks.
 The adversary doesn't need to understand why a defense works, just that it does, and then optimize against it.
 This is different from traditional security, where vulnerabilities have discrete fixes.
 Here, every fix shifts the optimization problem slightly but doesn't solve it.

 If you're building autonomous agent systems that operate in production environments, the RL attack vector changes your threat model completely.
 It's no longer enough to harden against known attack patterns.
 You need defenses that remain effective against adversaries with optimization budgets that scale faster than your security team.